darianlee555/Simple-Linear-Regression-Project/README.md

 ### Part A Data Sources

-Project 1 Part A IV Values: https://github.com/darianlee555/Simple-Linear-Regression-Project/blob/main/Project1_IV_Values.csv
+**Project 1 Part A IV Values**: https://github.com/darianlee555/Simple-Linear-Regression-Project/blob/main/Project1_IV_Values.csv

-Project 1 Part A DV Values: https://github.com/darianlee555/Simple-Linear-Regression-Project/blob/main/Project1_DV_Values.csv
+**Project 1 Part A DV Values**: https://github.com/darianlee555/Simple-Linear-Regression-Project/blob/main/Project1_DV_Values.csv

 ### Methods For Part A
 **ALL CODE USED CAN BE FOUND IN THE R CODE APPENDIX SECTION BELOW**